 Please update your browser.
 The correct representation of this website can not be guaranteed in this browser.
 Learn more.

-Elle is a licensed architect, co-founder of CO–G, and a Design Critic in Architecture at the Harvard Graduate School of Design.
+Elle is a licensed architect, principal of CO–G, and a Design Critic in Architecture at the Harvard Graduate School of Design.

-Prior to CO–G, she was an Associate at Höweler+Yoon where she led architecture and public art projects in Dubai, Shanghai, and the US.
+Gerdeman’s professional work explores material and tectonic assemblies, maintenance, construction and weathering.
+Prior to CO–G, she was an Associate at Höweler+Yoon where she led specialty commissions, retail, and residential projects in Dubai, Shanghai, and the US.
 This included FloatLab, a submersible ring designed to experience a contaminated river, which won a Progressive Architecture Award, and the 2020 Empathy Pavilion in collaboration with the MIT Media Lab.
 She worked in New York, Los Angeles, Seattle, and Rotterdam, where at OMA she contributed on the Timmerhaus Cultural Center, the Qatar National Library, and the Venice Biennale.
-She has taught studios at MIT exploring design through alternate forms of representation and authorship.
+She has taught studios at MIT exploring design through alternate forms of representation and authorship and held the 2018 Rotch Fellowship, where her research examined cultural production amongst regional identity and altered resources through the lens of weather.

 Boston, MA 02128